TheRenegadeCoder/sample-programs-website/docs/projects/selection-sort/java/index.md

 {% endraw %}

-Selection Sort in Java was written by:
+[Selection Sort](https://sampleprograms.io/projects/selection-sort) in [Java](https://sampleprograms.io/languages/java) was written by:

 - Tim Lange

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2019 02:07:29.
 The solution was first committed on Oct 15 2019 01:45:52.
 As a result, documentation below may be outdated.